Thomas, Celtics overcome Cavs, James' triple-double - News 12 Now

+BOSTON (AP) — The Boston Celtics know any road to the NBA Finals will likely pass through Cleveland.

+They put the defending champs on notice that they are gearing up to challenge them for their Eastern Conference throne.

-BOSTON (AP) — Isaiah Thomas scored 31 points, including a pair of go-ahead free throws, as the Boston Celtics outlasted LeBron James and the Cleveland Cavaliers 103-99 on Wednesday night.
+Isaiah Thomas scored 31 points, including a pair of go-ahead free throws, as the Celtics outlasted LeBron James and the Cavaliers 103-99 on Wednesday night.

 Boston’s win overshadowed the seventh triple-double of the season for James, who finished with 28 points, 13 rebounds and 10 assists.
 Kyrie Irving added 28 points for the Cavaliers, who lost for the first time when leading at any point in the fourth quarter on the road.

-The game also marked the third meeting this season between the top two teams in the Eastern Conference, and the first win by the Celtics.
+The game marked the third meeting this season between the top two teams in the East, and the first win by the Celtics.

+“We just played to win,” Thomas said.
+“They’re the No. 1 team in the East.
+One of the best teams in the NBA, and we just wanted to protect home court and get a win.
+We did that tonight.”

 Jae Crowder had 17 points and 10 rebounds for Boston, which led by three entering the fourth quarter before there were six ties and 10 lead changes in the final 12 minutes.

-It was a 3-point barrage down the stretch, with the Celtics connecting on six straight during one stretch.
+It was a 3-point barrage down the stretch, with the Celtics connecting on six straight attempts during one stretch.
+They also made this more difficult for a Cavs team that had averaged 126 points in its wins over the Celtics.

+“This needs to carry over for us,” Celtics guard Avery Bradley said.

 It was tied at 99 when Thomas connected on a pair of free throws to put Boston in front 101-99.
-Irving then missed a jumper and Tristan Thompson grabbed the rebound, but Williams then missed from the corner.
+Irving then missed a jumper and Tristan Thompson grabbed the rebound and got it to Deron Williams, who then missed from the corner.
 Crowder got the rebound, was fouled and made his two foul shots to seal it.

+“I saw Crowder running to me, he jumped and then I saw Marcus Smart running toward me,” James said of the Cavs’ missed opportunity in the waning seconds.
+“I saw D-Will naked in the corner, so I gave him an opportunity and he just missed it.
+We got the shot we wanted.”

+Despite the loss, coach Tyronn Lue was pleased with his team’s effort.

 Derrick Williams — playing on his second 10-day contract — provided the energy for the Cavaliers early on, scoring 10 points in the first half.